 Do something you want to

-If you’re hearts not in it you’re more likely to not put the effort required either so if you’re serious about accomplishing your fitness goals opt for an exercise form you prefer.
+If your heart not in it you’re more likely to not put the effort required either so if you’re serious about accomplishing your fitness goals opt for an exercise form you prefer.
 Whether it is yoga, the gym, dance classes or a trek out with friends, do what you love.

-This in turn will keep you motivated since it matters to you and bring about the changes your routine, mind-set, diet etc. need.
+This, in turn, will keep you motivated since it matters to you and brings about the changes your routine, mindset, diet etc. need.